Everything You Need to Know About Family-Based Treatment (FBT)

 Feed, Love, Heal motto for Family-Based Treatment [Image description: scrabble tiles spelling out "Feed, Love, Heal"]Feed, Love, Heal

 Feeding and helping your child recover is a loving act.
 However, love is not always easy or gentle.
-The strength and resolve you show will nurse your teen back to full health. our FBT therapist will support you in managing the stress and challenge of the process.
+The strength and resolve you show will nurse your teen back to full health. our FBT therapist will support you in managing the stress and challenges of the process.
 We will teach you how to tolerate your own distress as well as your child’s and how to teach your child to tolerate distress.
 This will not be easy, but it can be one of the most important things you will do as a parent.

 Common Questions About Family-Based Treatment for Eating Disorders: